SRGSSR/playsrg-apple/docs/CUSTOM_URLS_AND_UNIVERSAL_LINKS.md

 For a debug, nightly or beta build, a `server=[server_title]` parameter can also be added to force a server selection update.
 The available server list can be found in the application under *Settings* > *Advanced features* > *Server*.

-Play application also supports pseudo-universal link URL, by replacing the URL scheme in the original portal URL with the application custom URL scheme.
+The Play application also supports pseudo-universal link URLs, obtained by replacing the URL scheme in the original portal URL with the application custom URL scheme.

 For example, if you want to open [https://www.rts.ch/play/tv/emissions?index=l](https://www.rts.ch/play/tv/emissions?index=l) with the Play RTS debug app, simply replace `https` with `playrts-debug`, as follows: [playrts-debug://www.rts.ch/play/tv/emissions?index=l](playrts-debug://www.rts.ch/play/tv/emissions?index=l)